skilled-reflection/skilled-reflection.github.io/c12-words.md

 *push-words, from c09-ibc_ed*
 ## manifesto

-If you an informed STUDENT,
-then you will arrive at the following principles of knowledge, language, and action.
+the following are principles of knowledge, language, and action.

-### better language / world

-Distrust words and ego.
-- Take nothing personally
-- Define everything empirically
-  - comparison group/quantity (has unique outcome)
-- Remove / ignore style
-- Speak for reasons only
-- Idea > authorship (anonymity)
-- Read to refine beliefs and doubts.
-- Write to bet.

 #### speak
 Speak, write, initiate or respond only

 in limited duration and words
 dictated by intended outcome.
+- Define everything empirically
+  - comparison group/quantity (has unique outcome)
+- Speak to bet.
+- Idea > authorship (anonymity)

 Do not at all
 when actions or listening